preetisawant/cloud-foundry/add-serv-inst.md

 2. Locate the {{site.data.keyword.Bluemix_notm}} service instance you want to bind.
 3. Expand the corresponding view to see all the CFEE spaces where that service instance has been added.
 If that service instance has not been added to the CFEE space where the application is deployed, select **Add** from the menu at the row's far right to make the service instance available in the target CFEE space.
 4. Go to the menu located in the far right of the row corresponding to the CFEE/space where the service instance is available, and select **Bind application**.
 5. In the __Bind application__ dialog select the application you want to bind.

+   **Note:** If the to-be-bound service supports both, public (external) and private (internal) endpoints (see [IBM Cloud Service Endpoints](https://cloud.ibm.com/docs/services/service-endpoint?topic=service-endpoint-about#about), and/or supports multiple [service access roles](https://cloud.ibm.com/docs/iam?topic=iam-iamconcepts#am) (which specify the allowable actions over the service instance that can be carried out through the binding), a multi-step dialog will prompt you to select an endpoint type (public or private) and/or a specific service role.
 6. The application is now bound to the service instance.
 You can expand a service instance in the table to see the applications bound to it (in a specific CFEE space).